We need your help!

 Parents need help.
 If you are a parent, you already know this.
 Raising little disciples is a lot of work.
 By volunteering, you can partner with parents in discipling their kids, providing a second voice of truth in the kids’ lives.
 There may be no bigger gift you can give a parent than helping their children to walk in the truth (3 John 4).

 Get free stuff.
 Just as God clothes the lilies of the field, we’ll clothe you—with a free T-shirt.
-You can save time and stop stressing over what to wear to church each week; in Kids’ Ministry, it’s cool to show up wearing the same shirt as everyone else.
+You can save time and stop stressing over what to wear to church each week; in Kids ministry, it’s cool to show up wearing the same shirt as everyone else.
 It’s also a place you can go where everybody knows your name, because you get a free name tag.
-Plus, if you find yourself wishing it was lunchtime already when the sermon runs long, Starting Blocks has free snacks!
+Plus, if you find yourself wishing it was lunchtime already when the sermon runs long, Preschool has free snacks!

 It’s fun.
 In case you didn’t know, kids are fun!
 Although the sacrifices of serving in adult-centered ministries are totally worth it, you will have more fun serving with kids.
 And even our “childish” skits are actually written with you in mind, filled with jokes that will often go over the kids’ heads but make all the adults in the room laugh.